IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_snapshot.rst

 Parameters
 ----------

+  git_file_path (True, str, None)
+    (Required for new resource) Git file path, this is a path where your configuration file will be written.

   git_token (True, str, None)
     (Required for new resource) Git token, this needs to be provided with enough permission to write and update the file.

-  git_config_id (True, str, None)
-    (Required for new resource) Git config id.
-Allowed special characters are dot ( . ), hyphen( - ), underscore ( _ ) only

-  git_branch (True, str, None)
-    (Required for new resource) Branch name to which you need to write or update the configuration.

-  collection_id (True, str, None)
-    (Required for new resource) Collection id.

-  guid (True, str, None)
-    (Required for new resource) GUID of the App Configuration service.
-Get it from the service instance credentials section of the dashboard.

-  git_file_path (True, str, None)
-    (Required for new resource) Git file path, this is a path where your configuration file will be written.

   action (False, str, None)